george-bilchev/bowling/README.md

 }
 ```

-Score is to hold the accumulative score so far, next frame and next roll are references that uniquely define where in the game sequence will the next move be at, spare bonus and strike bonus are flags that contain information about any bonus rules to be applied and the previous roll value (e.g. number of pins scored during previous go) is used to determine if we have a two goes SPARE (for example 3 pins in go one and 7 pins in go two).
+Score is to hold the accumulative score so far, next frame and next roll are references that uniquely define where in the game sequence will the next move be at, spare bonus and strike bonus are flags that contain information about any bonus rules to be applied and the previous roll value (e.g., number of pins scored during previous go) is used to determine if we have a two rolls SPARE (for example 3 pins in go one and 7 pins in go two).

 ## Implementation (60-90 minutes)